yxliao95/Design-Patterns/README.md

 # Design-Patterns
-instance of 23 design patterns which can be devided into 3 different type include Creational, Structural and Behavioral
+Instance of 23 design patterns which can be devided into 3 different type include Creational, Structural and Behavioral

 __Creational Pattern__
 0.Simple Factory Pattern